 Only allows requests to servers in the list. (see also DISALLOW_HOSTS option).
 Only use under Sockets.
 Do not use wildcards or other regular expressions in value.

-If server has aborted the connection while we were reading from the socket, treat it as if the socket has been closed (true by default).
+If server has aborted the connection during reading from the socket, treat it as if the socket has been closed (true by default).

 Closes all open connections.

 A directory containing a list of Certificate Authority files (in PEM format).